-HELPING YOUR SHY, FEARFUL DOG
+HELPING YOUR SHY, TIMID, OR FEARFUL DOG

 Dogs can be fearful of many things for many reasons.
 Many of these reasons may seem ludicrous to us (“why is he afraid of a plastic bag?
 It doesn’t make sense”), but whether we understand it or not, the bottom line is that the dog is scared, period.
 Instead of pooh-poohing that fear, we need to treat it in a humane way, and do our best to make it less terrifying for him.

 Often, people assume a dog has been abused when it shows fearful tendencies; though this can be the cause, it is not always so.
 A dog that was not socialized properly in its formative months can develop strange fears and phobias that have little to do with actual abuse.
 As far as treatment goes, it matters little why the dog is afraid of some things, including people-the treatment options are often the same, regardless of what the “trigger” is.